 All of the foregoing incumbent directors have been nominated to the Board for the ensuing year.
 Messrs.
 Robert G. Vergara, Raymond N. Alimurung and Justice Antonio T. Carpio (Ret) as well as Ms. Ma.
 Leonora Vasquez-De Jesus have been nominated as independent directors by Eximious Holdings, Inc. (formerly Capital Managers & Advisors, Inc.) ("EHI"), a stockholder of the Company.
-Justice Antonio T. Carpio (Ret.) has likewise been nominated by EHI as an independent director.
 EHI has no business or professional relationship with the aforementioned persons nominated as independent directors.

 The Certifications of Messrs.
-Vergara and Alimurung, Ms. Vasquez-De Jesus and Justice Antonio T. Carpio (Ret.) as independent directors are attached hereto as Annexes "A" to "D".
+Vergara and Alimurung, Justice Carpio (Ret.) and Ms. Vasquez-De Jesus as independent directors are attached hereto as Annexes "A" to "D".

 Pursuant to the Certifications of Independent Director submitted by Messrs.
-Vergara and Alimurung, Ms. Vasquez-De Jesus and Justice Carpio (Ret.), they each possess all of the qualifications and none of the disqualifications to serve as the Company's independent directors for the ensuing year.
+Vergara and Alimurung, Justice Carpio (Ret.) and Ms. Vasquez-De Jesus, they each possess all of the qualifications and none of the disqualifications to serve as the Company's independent directors for the ensuing year.